oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 </details>

-Not only we took advantage of extraction but also of the LLM summarization capabilities still using the same prompt.
+We took advantage of both extraction and the LLM's summarization capabilities, all while using the same prompt.

 ## Structure elements

-Of course we could target different sections, it doesn't matter if their location change, as long as what we need is somewhere in the website we can play with the parameters to get a consistent result.
+Of course, we could target different sections.
+It doesn't matter if their location changes as long as what we need is on the website.
+We can adjust the parameters to achieve consistent results.

 ``` python
 await extract_with_llm(